-In NV’s Geography lessons students have been given opportunities to dip their toes into the water, and experience the potential of Geographic Information System (GIS).
+In NV’s Geography lessons, students are given opportunities to dip their toes into the water and experience the potential of Geographic Information System (GIS).
 They learn to read and create digital maps, and find out how and why information is represented as such.
-This helps them understand geographical concepts of place, space and scale simultaneously.
-As part of the experiential based learning experience, our students also conduct Geographical Investigations (GI) on the topic of Housing, Weather and Tourism.
-Through GI, students are then able to witness how Geography comes to life and can be applied in the real world.
-The Geography students also enjoy the opportunity of annual competitions such as the NUS Geography Challenge.
+This helps them understand the geographical concepts of place, space and scale simultaneously.
+As part of the experiential based learning experience, our students also conduct Geographical Investigations (GI) on the topic of Water, Housing, and Tourism.
+Through GI, students are able to witness how Geography comes to life where they apply their learning in the classroom to the real world.

 In addition, learning journeys are conducted to further enhance the experiential learning experience for our students.
 For instance, our Secondary 3 students embarked on a learning journey to visit Science Centre Singapore, where they explored the exhibition ‘Earth Alive’, which showcases the elements of Earth Sciences and Earth Systems.

 Every year, a team of students would represent NV to participate in the NUS Geography Challenge.
 The following students with outstanding results were selected to join the NUS Talent Development Programme: